Atelier-System-Redesign/Products-API-system-redesign/README.md

 <div align="center">

 <p>
   Project Atelier is a desktop and mobile friendly app utilizing Node.js, React and Express to provide a modern e-commerce portal that is not just functional, but also intuitive and user-friendly.
-The backend service created here utilizes NginX, MongoDB and Node-Cache to create a seamless flow of data to the client, and allowing for horizontal scaling to handle increased traffic while maintaining an average response time of under 20 milliseconds.
+The backend service created here utilizes NginX, MongoDB and Node-Cache to create a seamless flow of data to the client, and allowing for horizontal scaling to handle increased traffic while maintaining low service response times.

 ### Built With